Garrett Nussmeier: College career

 Nussmeier opted to return to LSU for his redshirt senior season.
-He is currently 5-2 with wins over 4th ranked Clemson and SEC foe Florida.
-However, Nussmeier received criticism from fans after a bad game in a loss vs Ole Miss at Vaught-Hemingway Stadium.
-LSU also fell short at Vanderbilt 31-24.
+As the starter, he went 5–4 with wins over 4th-ranked Clemson and SEC foe Florida.
+However, Nussmeier received criticism from fans after a bad game in a loss vs Ole Miss at Vaught–Hemingway Stadium.
+LSU also fell short at Vanderbilt, 31–24.
+He was benched in games against Texas A&M and Alabama.
+He had an abdominal injury that had been affecting him all year, so before the game against Arkansas, he was benched.
+Michael Van Buren Jr. took his spot as the starting quarterback for the remainder of the season.